 Counseling and advising services assist students in establishing their educational goals and identifying support services to achieve those goals.
-The Counseling and Advising Center provides comprehensive services for students who seek assistance in dealing with a variety of concerns.
+The Counseling and Advising Center provides comprehensive services for students who seek assistance with a variety of concerns.
 Academic advisors assist with developing educational plans and addressing academic concerns.
-Counselors provide academic advising, educational, personal and career counseling.
-Services in the center include:
+Counselors provide academic advising as well as educational, personal and career counseling.
+Services in the center include: Academic Advising cademic Advising

-Academic Advising